Horse racing-Kentucky Derby favourite Forte scratched from race | Sports-Games

 The Todd Pletcher-trained dark bay colt had brought a five-race win streak to the 1-1/4-mile Kentucky Derby at Churchill Downs and was installed as the early 3-1 favourite.
 The decision to scratch Forte, who appeared to stumble during a gallop earlier in the week, was made by the Kentucky Horse Racing Commission state veterinarian.

 Forte was the fifth horse to scratch from Saturday's race, joining Practical Move, Lord Miles, Continaur and Skinner.
 The last time five horses were scratched from the Kentucky Derby was 1936 when 19 horses entered the race and 14 ran.
-Irad Ortiz Jr., who was scheduled to ride Forte, will now accept the mount aboard Cyclone Mischief, a bay colt trained by Dale Romans who replaced Practical Move in the field.
+Irad Ortiz Jr., who was scheduled to ride Forte, will now ride Cyclone Mischief, a bay colt trained by Dale Romans who replaced Practical Move in the field.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)